jayware/entity-essentials/README.md

 ## Description
 Entity Essentials is a Component-based Entity System written in Java.
 This framework provides operations and structures to work with entities and components.
-Apart from that, it provides a couple of useful extras (<a href="https://github.com/jayware/entity-essentials/wiki/Entity-Essentials">read more</a>).
+Apart from that, it provides a couple of useful extras.
 The current implementation isn't a typical <a href="https://en.wikipedia.org/wiki/Entity_component_system">Entity Component System (ECS)</a>
 known from game development as a part of a game engine.
 Instead, this framework is designed as foundation for graphical modeling editors.

 ## Quickstart